evarvak/education_and_healthcare/documents/executive_summary.md

 # Executive Summary

 ## Problem and data selection
+Healthcare access plays a major role in a child’s wellbeing and development.
+There are many factors contributing to children’s access to healthcare from financial barriers, such as health insurance coverage and family income, to nonfinancial barriers, such as family structure, cultural factors, health literacy of the parents, and the availability of healthcare providers.
+Healthcare access is shown to impact several aspects of child development, including physical, emotional, and mental health, as well as growth, and academic performance.
 We are interested in exploring the effect of healthcare access on children's academic performance.
 Research shows that school absences have negative impact on grades and student's academic achievement.
 For that reason, we will use absenteeism as a metric of student educational outcome.

 We use the dataset from the National Survey of Children's Health (NSCH) dataset, and we extract from this dataset two sets of variables:
 - Predicting variables:
      - "access to healthcare" features (e.g. children's current healthcare coverage, how often the child is allowed to see providers, etc),
      - health-related features (e.g. depression, children's general health),